Technische Universität Braunschweig

 Publications

-• Christoph Borchert, Martin Hoffmann, Christian Dietrich, Arthur Martens, Rüdiger Kapitza, Daniel Lohmann, Olaf Spinczyk Horst Schirmeier: Dependability Aspects in Configurable Embedded Operating Systems, in Dependable Embedded Systems , Jörg Henkel, Nikil Dutt, Cham, Seite 85-116, Springer International Publishing, 2021 (Schirmeier2021, DOI, BibTeX)
+• Christoph Borchert, Martin Hoffmann, Christian Dietrich, Arthur Martens, Rüdiger Kapitza, Daniel Lohmann, Olaf Spinczyk Horst Schirmeier: Dependability Aspects in Configurable Embedded Operating Systems, in Dependable Embedded Systems , Jörg Henkel, Nikil Dutt, Cham, pages 85-116, Springer International Publishing, 2021 (Schirmeier2021, DOI, BibTeX)

 • Arthur Martens, Rouven Scholz, Phil Lindow, Niklas Lehnfeld, Marc A. Kastner and Rüdiger Kapitza: Dependable Non-Volatile Memory, in Proceedings of the 11th ACM International Systems and Storage Conference, SYSTOR '18, Haifa, Israel, ACM, 2018 (martens2018systor, DOI, BibTeX)